stryker-mutator/stryker-mutator.github.io/blog/2021-10-30-announcing-stryker-net-1.md

 ### Target framework

 If the project targets multiple frameworks, it is now possible to specify the particular framework to build against.
-If you specify a non-existent target, Stryker will build the project against a random one (or the only one if so).
+If you set a non-existent target, Stryker will build the project against a random one (or the only one if so).

 Example: